Skip to main content

 CSCI 567.
 Secure Software Engineering.
 3 Credits.

 This course covers software engineering principles and techniques used in the development life-cycle of cyber secure systems.
 Topics covered include, the characteristics of secure software, the role of security in the development life-cycle, designing secure software, and best-practices in secure programming and testing.
 Study includes review of industrial standards for secure software system engineering.
-Prerequisites: EE 601, EE 602, and admission to the MS Cyber Security Program.
+Prerequisite: EE 601, EE 602, and admission to the MS Cyber Security Program.
 SS.

 CSCI 554.
 Applications in AI/Computational Intelligence.
 3 Credits.